Styyx1/ADT/README.md

 ### What's the difference between ADT and Skyrim Modding Essentials (SME)?

 SME is aimed at users wanting to create their own list and comes with a lot more content inlcuding mesh fixes and minor tweaks.
-ADT is for mod-authors who want a blank canvas to build/test their creations on in a 1.6.xx environment.
+ADT is for mod-authors who want a blank canvas to build/test their creations on 2 game versions.
 Whilst there is some overlap, they are aimed at different audiences.
-Plus, Phoenix is a friend and we don't compete :)

 ### Why is the SkyUI SDK not included?